michael-mcmasters/Serverless-Framework-First-Config/README.md

 Serverless Framework documentation: https://www.serverless.com/framework/docs

-- Install Serverless Framework with NPM if you don't have it already
+- Install Serverless Framework with NPM if you don't have it already.
 ```
 npm install -g serverless
 ```